 Oleic and linoleic acids, however, both have strong inhibitory effects on 5alpha-reductase.
 This means that less DHT is produced within the body, leading to less hair follicle miniaturization and damage.

-Does this mean that those looking to use almond oil as a hair loss treatment will see results?
+Does this mean that those looking to use almond oil as a treatment will see results?